RVirmoors/maxhotkey-pd/README.md

 (replace ctrl with cmd and alt with option for OSX)

-I'm a complete tcl/tk newbie, so the hard stuff (❌) will take a while to implement.
+I started this as a complete tcl/tk newbie, so the hard stuff (❌) will take a while to implement.
 Any contributions are welcome!

 ## installing